Maia-Everett/lintian.eu/_posts/2024-07-25-warcraft-retrospective-31.md

 Terror of the Tides is an awesome campaign --- in fact, easily my favorite campaign in TFT, and one of my favorites in all of Warcraft 3.

 It's full of surprises and twists, characters making decisions that seem unexpected yet are entirely in alignment with their personalities and prior actions.
 The gameplay is varied, ranging from wilderness exploration to base sieges to dungeon crawls to escort missions.
 And story-wise, it shows that night elves, despite their reclusiveness, can be effective explorers when it comes to that, help others on their way through foreign lands, and make a meaningful difference.

+Illidan and Maiev have more in common than either would admit.
+They're both antiheroes committing evil for the supposed greater good, cautionary tales of those who fight monsters becoming monsters themselves.
+They truly deserve each other.

 My only complaint is not about this campaign itself; it's about World of Warcraft.
 What bothers me is that not even a trace of this expedition is left in WoW.
 It's like the night elves never visited Silverpine Forest.[^nelfposting] It's not shown or even mentioned there.
 There are no camp remains, no expedition members left behind, not even letters or small keepsakes.
 Their role in saving Kael and retaking Dalaran is never mentioned either.
 In fact, and I hope to get to that, Dalaran spent the entirety of vanilla and The Burning Crusade under an impenetrable dome, with nary a mention of what was going on there.